-- Simple cardiac and respiratory examination to exclude signs of heart failure. - Abdominal examination to exclude a pelvic mass or palpable bladder. - Simple neurological examination.

-- Pelvic examination in women to assess oestrogen status and the presence of pelvic organ prolapse. - Digital rectal examination in men to assess prostate size and the presence or absence of a nodule.
+- ▶ Clinical cardiovascular and respiratory examination to exclude signs of heart failure. - Abdominal examination to exclude a pelvic mass or palpable bladder. - ▶ Clinical neurological examination. - Pelvic examination in women to assess oestrogen status and the presence of pelvic organ prolapse or other pelvic or lower genital tract pathology. - Digital rectal examination in men to assess prostate size and the presence or absence of a nodule.